LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-12-(HTML-Git-Terminal).md

    1. Note tedious aspects as they appear (e.g. making EVERY h2 red), and note that we will learn how to streamline this process in the next class.
 1. Reinforce why using a VCS is a good idea.
 If you have a personal story that relates to this, feel free to share it!
    1. If time, initialize a simple git repo for the web page you created.
 Show how edits (or mistakes) can be undone with git.
 1. Studio intro.
-Task uses browser developer tools.
-1. Graded Assignment #4 is open!
-Remind students that the key to getting the assignment done is to read through everything carefully and start on what you can do as soon as possible.
-In class, read through the instructions with your students and highlight what they are capable of doing after this class.
+   1. Task uses browser developer tools.

 ## Studio (TF Notes)